B12 deficiency isn't just a "problem for vegans", it's a problem that affects around 40% of the population.

 Soil quality is declining due to intensive farming practices

 Early humans received plenty of B12 from the good quality (cobalt-rich) soil that was yet to be intensively farmed and drained of nutrients, and because they drank dirty ("natural") water from rivers which also contained B12 and B12 producing bacteria.

 'Natural' (unfiltered) water from rivers can contain undesirable bacteria

 The declining soil quality isn't just a problem for humans though - it's a problem for farmed animals too.
 Cattle naturally get B12 and bacteria that produces B12 from clumps of dirt around the grass roots, and chickens get B12 from pecking around for worms and other insects.

 But most factory-farmed animals are kept indoors and never even see soil during their lifetimes, so would certainly be deficient without supplementation.
 These horrible artificial conditions make the "vegan diet is unnatural" argument seem somewhat ironic.
-In fact, around 95% of all B12 supplements manufactured are actually given to farmed animals.
+In fact, the majority of all B12 supplements manufactured are actually given to farmed animals.

 So people who then consume the meat from these animals are just receiving the B12 which originally came from the supplements fed to the animals.
 Isn't it far better to simply take a B12 supplement and cut out the middle man?